-- · Copy of the Final Inspection or Final Appraisal to confirm 100% completion of the unit. - Certificate of Occupancy. - Most recent paystub to prove continued employment - Notification of any changes to property address above
+- Copy of the Final Inspection or Final Appraisal to confirm 100% completion of the unit. - Certificate of Occupancy. - Most recent paystub to prove continued employment - · Notification of any changes to property address above portal at least 7 Agency business days prior to the actual closing.
+All financing must be fully approved and the 1st mortgage must have NC Home Advantage (except USDA) loan approval before scheduling a closing date.
+An authorization to close must be issued by NCHFA to the closing attorney prior to closing.

 A Conditional Commitment (Conditional Approval) letter must be issued by NCHFA, and thereafter, the CPLP Member must use the NCHFA Online Loan Pool Portal to schedule the closing date.
-All closing dates must be selected in the portal at least
+All closing dates must be selected in the